 - 1. The perpetrator used a flag of truce. - 2.
 The perpetrator made such use in order to feign an intention to negotiate when there was no such intention on the part of the perpetrator. - 3.
 The perpetrator knew or should have known of the prohibited nature of such use.39 - 4.
 The conduct resulted in death or serious personal injury. - 5.
-The perpetrator knew that the conduct could result in death or serious personal injury. - The conduct took place in the context of and was associated with an international armed conflict.
+The perpetrator knew that the conduct could result in death or serious personal injury. - 6.
+The conduct took place in the context of and was associated with an international armed conflict. - 7.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict.